 MUSIC DIRECTING INTENSIVE:

 Marci Shegogue has served as music director for hundreds of professional, community and educational program productions in the D.C. area over the past 40 years.
 In addition to working with The Free Theater (Fame, Mamma Mia, In the Heights, Pippin), she is the resident Music Director for Free Range Humans, a professional immersive theater company, and serves on the Board for the brand new Free Range Kids program (both based in Frederick, MD).
 Marci has worked extensively with various educational musical theater programs in the DMV, including Montgomery County Public Schools drama programs.
 Favorite productions include Jekyll and Hyde (immersive), Murder Ballad, Always Patsy Cline, Striking 12, 35mm (Free Range Humans), Double Trouble (Imagination Stage), Infinite Future: A Celebration of Leonard Bernstein (Monumental Theater), Catch Me If You Can (Act Two at Levine), Tommy (Kensington Arts Theater), Aida and In the Heights (Northwest High School), Spamalot and Forever Plaid (Rockville Musical Theater), and Beauty and the Beast (Damascus Theatre Company).
 She is a University of Maryland theater and music department alumnus and has trained professionally with DC and NYC artists.
-Marci is also a collaborative accompanist, mentor and audition coach and freelance musician.
+Marci is also a collaborative accompanist, mentor, audition coach and freelance musician.

-STAGE MANAGEMENT WORKSHOP:
+STAGE MANAGEMENT INTENSIVE: